roberto-butti/some-drops-of-javascript/src/content/docs/00-intro/01_contributing.md

 ---
-title: Hacktoberfest
+title: The Open Source eBook
-description: We love Hacktoberfest and we are excited to invite you to join our Hacktoberfest celebration by contributing to our open-source book project.
+description: We are excited to invite you to join our repository and contribute to the open-source book project.
+We welcome contributors with various skills and interests, so whether you're a JavaScript expert, a grammar enthusiast, a design aficionado, or just someone with a passion for learning and sharing knowledge, there's a place for you in our open-source book project.

 sidebar:
-  label: Hacktoberfest 2023
+  label: How to contribute
   badge:
     text: New
     variant: tip